tardate/LittleArduinoProjects/Electronics101/SwitchPJFET/README.md

 This is a simple switching circuit using a p-channel JFET.
 The JFET I'm using is the J175 which is intended for low-power applications with maximum ratings of 30V/50mA.

 What makes p-channel JFETs interesting (and challenging?) is the need for a positive gate-source voltage (Vgs) to turn them "off".
-An since drain voltage is lower than source voltage when on, this means the voltages are typically stacked: gate >= source > drain.
-Hence biasing the device often involves two power supplies.
+Since drain voltage is lower than source voltage when on, this means the voltages are typically stacked: `gate >= source > drain`, and biasing the device often involves two power supplies.
 Keeping a correct orientation to positives and negatives is perhaps the trickiest part of all!

 In this circuit, I wanted to use the 5V Arduino to switch a 9V circuit.